bolizei/rpg-server/README.md

 `nodemon main.js`

 # Database
 You need to connect to a mysql/mariadb server.
-You can launch your own and specify the connection details in `settings/user.json`, or change the default settings in `settings/default.json`.
+You can launch your own and specify the connection details in the settings.

+# Settings
+The default settings are in `settings/default.json` do not change them.
+Instead, create a `settings/user.json` and overwrite the settings you wish to change.